uf-mil-archive/PropaGator/azi_drive/readme.md

 * A tool for numerical estimation of jacobians for functions that give and take numpy arrays
 * A tool for numerical estimation of partial derivatives

+# Shutdown procedure
+For now, you must command a zero wrench directly.
+The boat control architecture was not designed around services (We should do a redesign), which are required for using rospy's on_shutdown callback.
+In on_shutdown, _messages) are not guaranteed to be sent, only service calls and parameters.

 # TODO

 - Implement a 2D simulation in pygame that is less...janky